Cough Headache: Causes, Symptoms And 3 Remedies To Cure This

 The cough headache is a type of headache that causes when a person coughs or lifts heavy things which causes strain.
 This headache is a sudden headache some persons feel this headache for a few seconds and some experience this headache for a few minutes.
 Some people feel a very sharp pain and others feel mild pain in the head.

-The prevalence of cough headaches is not well understood, but it is believed to be relatively rare.
+The prevalence of these headaches is not well understood, but it is believed to be relatively rare.
 The prevalence of these headaches may be underreported since many people may choose not to seek medical care for them.

 Types Of Cough Headache